miso-lims/miso-lims/docs/admin/compose-installation-guide.md

 5. Change the username and password for the database using the environmental variables
 6. Enable HTTPS (see [Configuring HTTPS](#configuring-https)).

+## Upgrading to new versions

+You can upgrade to a newer version of MISO simply by switching to a newer version of the Docker images.
+Be sure to check the release notes to see if there are any additional steps you should take for a particular version upgrade.
+A database migration will occur when you start up the Flyway container, so it is always best to backup your database before an upgrade.
+When you start up the new version, keep an eye on the output from the Flyway container to ensure that the migration completes successfully.

 ## Recipes

 We provide a number of solutions to common issues so you can construct your